entropic-dev/boltzmann/docs/content/concepts/01-handlers.md

 The router is capable of matching against provided parameters, as well.
 For example, to handle requests like `GET /hello/world` or `GET /hello/mars` with a single handler, you might write something like the following.
-The portion of the path that matched `:subject` will be available as `context.params.subject`.

 ```javascript
 // handlers.js